happyplan/happyplan/readme.md

 ## Development

-Using `watch` will allow you to test & dev your posts, with livereload included (need a [livereload browser extension](http://go.livereload.com/extensions))
+Using `watch` will allow you to test & dev your posts with livereload included (it needs a [livereload browser extension](http://go.livereload.com/extensions))

     $ grunt

 ## Publish on gh-pages (github)

-If you want to publish your build on the gh-pages
+If you want to publish your build on the gh-pages:

     $ bin/publish.sh